 We use the best available science to ensure the survival of Montana's birds and other wildlife..

 The Montana Bird Distribution (MBD) database contains information on the distribution and seasonal occurrence for each species found in the state.
-The database is housed at the Montana Natural Heritage Program (MNHP) and is a cooperative project of Montana Audubon, the MNHP, and the Montana Department of Fish, Wildlife & Parks (FWP).
+The database is housed at the Montana Natural Heritage Program (MNHP) and is a cooperative project of Montana Audubon, the MNHP, the Montana Department of Fish, Wildlife & Parks (FWP), and the Montana Bird Records Committee (see below).

 Information from MBD database is used extensively to help us manage and conserve birds, determine Montana’s Species of Concern, inform MNHP and FWP’s Field Guide, and is presently being used in writing the Birds of Montana Book Project.

 The Montana Bird Records Committee evaluates all reports of rare birds in Montana.
-For more information about the committee, its role in analyzing records and how birders are involved in understanding bird distribution, please click the link or contact Amy Seaman at [email protected]
+For more information about the committee, its role in analyzing records and how birders are involved in understanding bird distribution, please contact Amy Seaman at [email protected].
+Information about this committee is currently moving to a new website; we will add a link to that website when we receive it.

 For online submission of general bird sightings, there are two methods for birders to share observations with the MBD database.
 Additionally you can submit spreadsheets or paper copies of your sightings.
 These methods are detailed below.

 The 7th edition of P.D.
 Skaar’s Montana Bird Distribution was released in June 2012.
 This book is an excellent companion to a field guide because it shows where birds are found in Montana: for every bird species ever observed in the state, maps show breeding and wintering areas.
-The new edition contains maps for 427 bird species observed in the state.
-For more information about this book, including sample pages, click HERE.
+This edition contains maps for 427 bird species observed in the state.

 Purchasing Montana Bird Distribution: